krajasekhar015/k8-resources/readme.md

 ```
 kubectl exec -it pod-config -- bash
 ```
+- To make changes without touching pod definition:

 ```
 kubectl get configmap
 ```

-- Now, we can change values in configmap

 ```
 kubectl edit configmap nginx-config
 ```
+- It will open VIM editor.
+We can changes values here and save it.

 - After changing values, to get reflect in pod, we need to restart it.
 Here restart is nothing but we delete the pod and create it again